 - The fee to get an up-to-date property valuation

-- a fee if you are breaking an existing fixed-rate mortgage
+- A breakage fee if you are on a fixed-rate mortgage

-- extra mortgage protection insurance to cover the extra loan amount
+- An increase to your mortgage protection insurance to cover the extra loan amount

 - An increase in your home insurance premium if your home is extended or altered